 Note: I have found that the time it takes for my jam to “set up” (thicken enough so that a dab of the jam dropped onto a cool plate and set in the freezer for 15 minutes is firm- basically when the jam is thick enough to be jam, not syrup) is significantly longer than many recipes indicate.
-I think that one possible culprit is the produce I use is often home grown or wild (my nose isn’t in the air here; it is the truth only as a matter of practicality) and thus the water content is inconsistent with the more standardized grocery store produce.
+I think that one possible culprit is the product I use is often homegrown or wild (my nose isn’t in the air here; it is the truth only as a matter of practicality) and thus the water content is inconsistent with the more standardized grocery store produce.
 That said, don’t be afraid to cook your jam a bit longer to achieve a thicker result.
 Thin jam that is a bit too thick for syrup is still tasty but tricky to pour/spoon and thus use up.

 Tip: I have also used half a box of powdered pectin in this recipe, whisked in at the end, following the directions on the box, to good effect.
 If your jam is still fairly thin, you might try powdered pectin.

 Ladle hot jam into hot jars, leaving half an inch headspace, and following safe canning practice outlined in this great resource from the USDA here or in the opening chapters of any good canning book.